 Howard Gayton is a dramatist, writer, and musician currently based in Devon, England.
-He has worked for many years as a theatre director, performer, playright, and teacher specializing in Commedia dell'Arte, as well as other forms of mask theatre and physical theatre.
+He has worked for over twenty years as a theatre director, performer, playright, and teacher specializing in Commedia dell'Arte, as well as other forms of mask theatre, physical theatre, and puppet theatre.
 He is interested in all manner of tricksters, zanni figures, fools, and sacred clowns, as well as in the use of masks in drama, myth, magic, and religious rituals around the world.

 The Ophaboom Theatre Company: